uziel78/Trillo-project/README.md

 "npm run dev" to start project on local development server

-The project focuses on some more advanced css and sass consepts in general, but also features the following:
+The project focuses on some more advanced css and sass consepts in general, but notably features the following key features:

 - flexbox-based
 - CSS variables, including currentColor CSS variable